 Best for: international designer brands at discounted prices

-Dubbed as Tokyo’s Champs-Elysee, Omotesando is an upscale fashion district.
+Dubbed as Tokyo’s Champs-Elysee, Omotesando is an upscale Tokyo fashion district.

 The main street, Omotesando-Dori (aka Omotesando Avenue), is lined with luxury fashion brands like Tod’s, Dior, and Miu Miu.
-Serious shoppers would make a stop at chic shopping malls such as Omotesando Hills and Tokyu Plaza Omotesando Harajuku for trendy fashion and lifestyle items.
+Serious shoppers simply must make a stop at chic shopping malls such as Omotesando Hills and Tokyu Plaza Omotesando Harajuku for trendy fashion and lifestyle items.

 It is true that Omotesando shopping is very luxury-oriented just like in Ginza.
-But what makes Omotesando appealing is the eye-popping contemporary buildings designed by prominent architects, many of them are winners of the prestigious Pritzker Prize!
+But what makes Omotesando appealing is the eye-popping contemporary buildings designed by prominent architects.
+Many of them won the prestigious Pritzker Prize, so stopping by is worth it just to check out the sights!
 Head over to the kaleidoscope-like escalator entrance at Tokyu Plaza or Prada’s bubble glass building, and you’ll know what we mean!

 Best for: luxury fashion and home accessories